slsa-framework/slsa-github-generator/internal/builders/go/README.md

-# Generation of SLSA3+ provenance for Golang projects
+# Generation of SLSA3+ provenance for Go projects

-This document explains how to use the builder for Golang projects.
+This document explains how to use the builder for [Go](https://go.dev/) projects.

 ---